sole/StringFormat.js/README.md

 Simple Javascript library to format strings.

 I'm adding methods as I see fit (they're extracted from real working software).
-If you do a new method that is helpful, please submit a patch!
+If you write a new method that is helpful, please submit a patch (with tests)!

-Thanks.
+But before you do that, remember that the name of the library is **StringFormat**.
+Your method has to **format** strings.
+Don't use this library as a holder for all your string-handling functions because I probably won't be merging those changes in, sorry.

+Thanks :-)

 # Currently available methods